Eversource New Hampshire: solar incentives, payback period & more

 Are you a customer of Eversource New Hamphire who is interested in using solar energy in your home?
 Sounds like you’re smart!
 Electricity rates from Eversource have increased by over 30% for 2023.
 This guide will help you understand the options available to you when it comes to getting solar panels and connecting them to the grid.

 The basic process to go solar as an Eversource customer is fairly simple.
 Here are the steps:

-The whole process can take anywhere from 4-5 weeks to a few months to complete, and your installer should give you a clear picture of the timing when you get started with them.
+The whole process can take anywhere from a few weeks to a few months to complete, and your installer should give you a clear picture of the timing when you get started with them.
 Delays can sometimes arise when waiting for the utility company to come give final permission to operate the system on their grid.

 But we’re getting ahead of ourselves here.
 Let’s cover Eversource solar rules and New Hampshire solar incentives, then answer some commonly asked questions.

 Here’s the gist if you’re short on time:

 First, let’s start out with some good news for Eversource customers in New Hampshire: the company is required by state law to allow residential customers to connect their solar panels to the electric grid and to participate in net metering.